 Complete real-time visibility over mobile equipment and assets.
 Long-life wireless tags transmit continuous location data to a centralized dashboard, supporting par-level management, chokepoint alerts, utilization reporting, and CMMS integration.

-Workflow & Operational Intelligence
+Workflow and Operational Intelligence

 AI-powered analytics on staff, patient, and visitor movement across the facility.
 Identifies bottlenecks, automates alerts, measures space utilization, and delivers the operational intelligence layer that transforms location data into management decisions.